selfup/sinio/README.md

 To be used as an internal node.
 Another application on the RPI should talk to this :smile:

-If you need a frontend, have another app serve the frontend api/webpage and have it proxy.
+If you need a frontend, have another app serve the api/webpage from the same raspberry pi and have it proxy.

-This will ensure there will be no CORS issues, and because we must use **sudo** to run this GPIO Server, it is best to have it as extracted as possible.
+This will ensure there will be no CORS issues.

+Because we must use **sudo** to run this GPIO Server, it is best to have it as extracted as possible (micro/pico service).

 ### Requirements